ygemici/osz/loader/README.md

 For boot partition, Multiboot version uses magic bytes to locate initrd, so it's 100% filesystem independent.
 EFI version relies on any filesystem that's supported by EFI Simple FileSystem Protocol.
 As for initrd, the reference implementations support cpio, tar and [FS/Z](https://github.com/bztsrc/osz/blob/master/docs/fs.md).
-Gzip compressed initrds are coming soon in EFI version.
+Gzip compressed initrds are only handled by the EFI version, sopport in the BIOS version coming soon.

 Example kernel
 --------------